IBM/ubiquity-k8s/helm_chart/ibm_storage_enabler_for_containers/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

+This command fails if any of the following resources do not exist: serviceAccount, role, clusterRole, roleBinding, clusterRoleBingding with name ubiquity-helm-hook.
+To continue the deletion, first create these entities.
+> **Tip**: You can generate the yamls of these resources by running the "helm install --debug –dry-run" command with same release name, namespace and other values.

 ## Configuration

 The following table lists the configurable parameters of the <Ubiquity> chart and their default values.